Next: Brass Instruments

 - The bridge transforms the motion of the vibrating string into a driving force on the top plate of the instrument.

 - The bridge must move a small amount in order to transfer energy from the string to the body.
-For most musical instruments, however, the rate of energy transfer from the string to the bridge and soundboard is quite small (energy decay in the string is most affected by air viscosity and internal string damping).
+However, greatest losses on string due to air and internal damping.

 - At low frequencies, sound radiation occurs from both plates.
 At high frequencies, however, most of the radiated sound comes from the top plate.